HaplyHaptics/Haply-API-Java/README.md

 specifically, the "getting started" stage.

-See also Haply API Documentation and Examples for instructions on how to use the hAPI in your haptic simulation development.
+See also Haply API Documentation and Examples for instructions on how to use the Haply API in your haptic simulation development.

 \*\*DISCLAIMER\*\*